Matias-Garcia-dev/stratiFi-interview-project/README.md

 ## Usage
 Access the website locally at `http://localhost:5173`.
 Follow these steps:
-1. Log in with the following credentials:
+1. Login with the following credentials:
    - Email: admin@admin.com
    - Password: admin123
 2. Once logged in, you'll be directed to the Clients View page.